eunsoop/eunsoop/README.md

 # 👋 Welcome to my profile!

 ## Who am I?
-I'm a studnet who dreams being a Computer Engineer.
+I'm a student who wants to become a Computer Engineer!

 ## Social